This article has been updated for 2021.

 6. Bus Uncle

 This is a really fun chatbot that has the personality of an uncle and delivers public transportation directions and bus arrival timings in Singapore.
-It speaks Singlish and provides you with real-time information on buses including things like how crowded it is or if it’s a double-decker.
+It speaks Singlish and provides you with real-time information on buses including which bus you should take and how long you might need to wait before the next one comes along.

-One of the best features of this chatbot is that it allows for searching a location using the text you enter - the name of a building, street, town, bus stop code, or postal code.
+One of the best features of this chatbot is that it allows for searching a location using the text you enter - the name of a place, bus stop code, or postal code.

 It will then ask you to choose the bus stop from which you’d like to board and then provide you with a list of bus numbers that’ll arrive there.